 Maria Agui Carter is an award-winning filmmaker, writer, and long-time media diversity advocate.
 She was born in Ecuador and grew up in New York City.

 Formerly an in-house producer for WGBH-TV, she founded Iguana Films in 2000, and writes, produces, and directs both dramatic and documentary works broadcast and screened internationally, in English and in Spanish.
-Her most recent documentary and trans-media series is SciGirls on PBS, for which she served as series production advisor and directed the opening episode.
+Her most recent documentary and trans-media series SciGirls on PBS, for which she served as series production advisor and directed the opening episode, was nominated for a 2019 Emmy award.

 Selected other recent features include: No Job for a Woman, PBS (Producer), and Rebel, PBS (Writer, Director, Producer), winner of the 2014 Erik Barnouw Honorable Mention Award as best historical film in America, and also winner of the 2014 Gutsy Gals film award for best feature film/documentary of the Americas.
 Rebel premiered at Frameline Film Festival and toured in theaters, universities and community screenings across the country.